searene/sand/content/posts/find-the-majority-element-using-the-boyer-moore-majority-voting-algorithm.md

 # The Boyer-Moore Majority Voting Algorithm

 There are a lot of ways to solve the problem, but the method I’ll introduce today would be the most efficient one, its time complexity is $O(n)$, and space complexity is $O(1)$.
 It’s called **the Boyer-Moore Majority Voting Algorithm**.
 The code of the algorithm is pretty easy, although it’s not that easy to prove its correctness.
-Unlike before, I’ll show the code first, walk through the process and prove its correctness later.
+Unlike before, I’ll show the code first, then walk through the process and prove its correctness later.
 I think you will better understand the algorithm this way.

 As promised, this is the code, written in Java